APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 Fact sheets:
 https://www2.ed.gov/about/offices/list/ocr/frontpage/faq/rr/policyguidance/index.html
 https://www2.ed.gov/about/offices/list/ocr/frontpage/pro-students/issues/roi-issue06.html

-## The DOE needs to bring Title VI into the 21st century
+## Student ignorance is making things worse

+“Seeing so many students not being able to conceptualize that what they’re saying is antisemitic and is wrong is tough,” Brannon said."

+## OCR Title VI severity thresholds should be reexamined
 Write here about all the ongoing Title VI investigations.

 ## Could the UC System be hiding the *real problem*?